dataasciences/dataasciences.github.io/_pages/Pandas-Starter.md

 While Standard Python / Numpy expressions for selecting and setting are intuitive and come in handy for interactive work, for production code, it is recommended to use the optimized pandas data access methods such as .at, .iat, .loc, etc..

-Selecting a single column, which yields a Series, equivalent to df.A.
+Selecting a single column, which yields a Series equivalent to df.A.

 ```python
 df['A']